peteryzhang6/The-Law-of-One/Duality/space-time.md

 6.9: **Ra:** Do you request space/time present information or space/time continuum information?
 - what is the difference between present information and continuum information?

+41.20: Could you tell me the difference between space/time and time/space?
+- **Ra:** I am Ra.
+Using your words, the difference is that between the visible and invisible or the physical and metaphysical.
+Using mathematical terms, as does the one you call Larson, the difference is that between s/t and t/s.
 # time/space
 21.7: time/space third density, that is, the so-called inner planes

+41.4 & 41.20: the metaphysical

+# space/time
+physical??